letrunghieu/active/README.md

 ```

 ### Changes in version 1.2

-Support new method `Active::routePattern`.
+* Support new method `Active::routePattern`.
 This method will check the current **route name** with an array of patterns instead of an array of route names.

+### Changes in version 2.1/1.3

+* Support new method `Active::query`.
+This method will check whether the value of an query string parameter equals to or contains a specified value.

 For more details about usage see: [this page](http://www.hieule.info/products/active-class-helper-laravel-4/)